aeknt/exsh/README.md

 they are stored in /tmp/exsh (i know its insecure but i havent found better way of doing it) and because of that they are shared between all instances of exsh

-setvar functions sets variable that is shared between multiple commands, for example:
+setvar function sets variable that is shared between multiple commands, for example:

 `setvar a b` and then running `echo $a` will print b,